AkvileKv/NotesApp/README.md

-# README
+# Notes app

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+NotesApp has feature to add notebooks and have different pages in them.
+It uses LocalStorage to save all the notes that are created and lets you to edit and delete them.

+Features
+Sign In as an existing user
+Sign Up as a new user
+Sign Out
+View Notebooks
+Add new Notebook
+Edit Notebook
+Delete Notebook
+Add new page to Notebook
+Edit Page
+Delete Page from Notebook

-* Ruby version
+* Ruby version - 2.7.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 6.1.0

-* Database initialization
+* Database - sqlite3

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...